getgrav/grav-learn/pages/08.advanced/02.performance-and-caching/docs.md

 `folder` cache check is going to be slightly faster than `file` but will not work reliably in all environments.
 You will need to check if Grav picks up modifications to pages on your server when using the `folder` option.

 `hash` checking uses a fast hash algorithm on all of the files in each page folder.
-This maybe faster than file checking in some situations and does take into account every file in the folder.
+This may be faster than file checking in some situations and does take into account every file in the folder.

 If automatic re-caching of changed pages is not critical to you (or if your site is rather large), then setting this value to `none` will speed up a production environment even more.
 You will just need to manually [clear the cache](../grav-cli#clearing-grav-cache) after changes are made.